Seal Bay, Kangaroo Island, South Australia © Tourism Australia

 Start your day the best way possible: by swimming with pods of wild dolphins in pristine coastal waters.
 Kangaroo Island Marine Adventures operates in the Emu Bay area; owner Andrew Neighbour takes groups out in his rigid, inflatable boat to tour the coastline and wait for the finned lovelies to swim in from their early morning outing.
 Everyone’s catered for; there are snorkels and noodles for the kids and tea and biscuits for the adults.

 As the afternoon heat settles in, there’s no place better to find shelter and comfort than Emu Bay Lavender Farm; it’s also the place that serves the world’s best lavender scones and homemade lavender ice-cream.
-Pop in for lunch before picking up a couple of bottles of wine from Bay of Shoals winery, then heading down to the beach for a late afternoon splash.
+Pop in for lunch before picking up a couple of bottles of wine from Bay of Shoals winery, then head down to the beach for a late afternoon splash.

 Day 3: Vivonne bay and Raptor Domain